PaddlePaddle/PaddleVideo/docs/en/model_zoo/recognition/pp-tsm.md

 ## Introduction

 We optimized TSM model and proposed **PP-TSM** in this repo.
 Without increasing the number of parameters, the accuracy of TSM was significantly improved in UCF101 and Kinetics-400 datasets.
-Please refer to [Tricks on ppTSM](../../tutorials/pp-tsm.md) for more details.
+Please refer to[**Tricks on PP-TSM**](https://zhuanlan.zhihu.com/p/382134297) for more details.

 | Version | Sampling method | Top1 |
 | :------ | :----------: | :----: |